Run MCP servers

 my-mcp-server-image

-that uses the SSE transport method and takes additional
+that uses the Streamable HTTP transport method and takes

 Check your MCP server's documentation for the required arguments.